villekf/OMEGA-doc/docs/source/tof.rst

 Using TOF data
 ==============

 TOF data can be reconstructed either in sinogram or list-mode format.
 This page outlines the variables needed to perform TOF reconstructions.

-This page is still work in progress.
+There are two ways you can add TOF data: either using the built-in features or input your own TOF distances and standard deviation.
+For inputting your own, see "Inputing custom TOF values" below.

+Note that in all cases, the measurement data has to contain TOF data!
+See "TOF in other PET data" below for details.

 TOF properties
 --------------